Archan6el/NSA-Codebreaker-2024-Writeup/Task2.md

 `sudo zpool create task2pool /tmp/task2`

-Ok we have our pool created and ready to go.
+OK we have our pool created and ready to go.
 So now how do we go about putting these `logseq` files together?

 After some more research, I found that we can add the files to our pool using the following command:

 `sudo zfs receive -F task2pool/ltfs < logseq_file`

 But there's one issue.
-We have to add them in order.
+We have to add / recieve them in order, `logseq` files are incremental.

 How are we supposed to know which goes first?
-Well, looking back at when we ran file on one of the `logseq` files, we find two interesting things.
+Well, looking back at when we ran `file` on one of the `logseq` files, we find two interesting things.

 ![image](https://github.com/user-attachments/assets/8710e057-96e6-4732-b552-a9e968b0e4fa)